 In summary – Bots will have a high appeal on the transactional and digital side of procurement processes and will gain exponential growth in the coming years with the advent of cognitive and machine learning tools.

 In the fast-changing world of strategic Procurement, certain categories of spend get all the thunder: IT Procurement gets to help drive a company’s innovation.
 Business Services Procurement gets to restructure a company’s operations and drive competitiveness.
 Travel Procurement gets to look at pictures of exotic destinations all day (just kidding).
+But what about tail spend?

 And most large companies are well aware – by now – of the cost savings and strategic advantages of being more strategic about the way you buy things in an organization.
 For the most part.
 For most of the stuff a company buys.